KatherineMichel/tech-and-funding-toolkit/README.md

 Tech and Venture Capital Toolkit
 ====================
-Curated list of high quality, mostly free resources
+Curated list of high quality resources

 Table of Contents
 -----------------